Tally Secures $15M in Series A Funding

-SAN FRANCISCO, May 19, 2016 — Tally, a financial technology company that provides a credit card management app, announced today that it has secured a $15 million Series A round led by Shasta Ventures, bringing its total raise to $17 million.
-This round includes existing investors Sway Ventures (formerly AITV), Silicon Valley Bank, and seed round leader Cowboy Ventures.
+SAN FRANCISCO, CA — Tally, a financial technology company that provides a credit card management app, announced today that it has secured a $15 million Series A round led by Shasta Ventures, bringing its total raise to $17 million.
+This round includes existing investors Sway Ventures, Silicon Valley Bank, and seed round leader Cowboy Ventures.
 Shasta’s Managing Director, Sean Flynn, will join Cowboy’s Aileen Lee on Tally’s board of directors.
 Tally will use the funds to expand its team, build new features, and help millions of Americans save money on their credit cards.

 Tally helps consumers manage and optimize how they pay their credit cards.
 After downloading Tally’s free mobile app, users add their credit cards to their account.
 Tally determines if they’re being overcharged on their APR and if they’re eligible for a lower APR using a Tally Credit Line.
 Tally then uses that credit line to pay the user’s cards each month.
 The app keeps track of all their balances and due dates so users always pay the optimal amount on-time.
 As a result, users are protected from inflated APRs and avoid late fees.
 Tally payments are also optimized to avoid obscure penalties and take advantage of perks like grace periods.